 There is no question that Zion Williamson possesses otherworldly athleticism.
-His tremendous power is evident as he backs down opposing NBA centers in the paint right before he posterizes them with rim-rattling dunks.
+His tremendous power is evident as he backs down opposing NBA centers in the paint right before he posterizes them with rim-rattling dunks that bring fans to the games.

 Still, his most potent weapon is his unparalleled collaboration of dynamic timing and explosive power.
-This can be seen in any Zion Williamson vertical leap over the masses.
+The tantalizing combination can be seen in any Zion Williamson vertical leap over the masses.
+In-game dunks that bring NBA All-Stars out of their seats.

 Mesmerized by the Zion Williamson Vertical Jump

 According to lore, Zion Williamson uncovered how extraordinary his leap was back in high school.
-During his first game at Spartansburg High School, he dunked on an opponent on an alley-oop pass.
-Williamson was stunned at his ability to defy gravity.
+During his first game at Spartansburg High School, he dunked an alley-oop pass on top of an opponent.
+And the fans in attendance haven’t stopped talking about his vertical jump performances since.

-The Zion Williamson urban legend became the center of attention when he nearly broke the Vertec during his combine testing at Duke.
+But the urban legend mythology really took hold when the standout freshman became the center of attention early on in his 2018-19 season.
+He nearly broke the Vertec during his combine testing at Duke.

-Zion’s 45-inch vertical leap at his freshman combine was a then-record.
+The 45-inch vertical leap record during his freshman combine was merely a preview to a historic college season.
 His new teammates saw first hand that Zion was a generational physical specimen.
+And the game of basketball had a new offensive game to marvel.

-Duke vs. Carolina and the Michael Jordan Vertical Legend
+Duke vs. Carolina and the Michael Jordan Vertical Jump

 It’s not just a rivalry on the basketball court.
 Duke vs. North Carolina.
 It’s a perpetual competition in everything.